Return to Joe's Lake Superior Fishing

 Type.
 My boat is a 1988, 22' Sea Nymph with an aluminum hull and cuddy cab.
 It's named "Cooler By The Lake" because that's our usual summer forecast in our home port of Marquette and being on Lake Superior.

 Trolling Motor.
+In 2017 my Yamaha was giving me endless grief by varying speeds that I couldn't cure.
+So I bought a new Mercury 9.9 hp Bigfoot and with some conversions, got it to work with my autopilot.
+It's serving me well.
 My second latest auxiliary motor in 2006 was a 1989 Yamaha High Thrust 9.9 hp.
 The fuel line was connected to the main tank and its charging system is connected to the main batteries.
 It worked great for a year then started giving me fits by arbitrarily changing speeds.
 I tried everything with the carburetor but couldn't resolve it.
 I then bought another Yamaha 9.9 High Thrust and modified it as it had remote controls.
 It has served me very well starting in 2010.
 It did have a gas starvation problem when it was running wide open so I switched to a separate gas tank and that cured the problem.
 My 1985 Honda 10 hp had 5,831 hours on it when it just wore out.
 Up to the end, in never used oil and never failed to start.
 It averaged around 4.5 hours of trolling on a gallon of gas.
 I had the original plugs in for nearly 9 years and put only $25 in parts in it over all those years.
 Well, that doesn't count the 3 impellers.
 However, the Honda never had as much thrust as the Yamaha motor that is designed for slow speeds.